-Pursuant to Article 12 of the Company's Articles of Association, the members of the Board of Directors are appointed by the Shareholders' Meeting which shall determine the number of members and the duration of their term of office.
+Pursuant to Article 12 of the Company's Articles of Association, the members of the Board of Directors are appointed by the Shareholders' Meeting, which shall determine the number of members and the duration of their term of office.
 The Shareholders' Meeting may revoke the members' mandate.

-On December 31, 2018, the Board of Directors was comprised of 6 members, of which 2 of them are independent.
+On December 31, 2020, the Board of Directors was comprised of 6 members, of which 2 are independent.

-The composition of the board on December 31th, 2018 is: Christophe Dupont-Madinier (Chairman - Independent), Olivier Mariée (Vice-Chairman - AXA Internal member), Marc Audrin (Director - AXA Internal member), Marie-Hélène Massard (Director ("administratrice-déléguée" - AXA Internal member), Jean Malhomme (Director - AXA Internal member), Aude Lemogne (Director - Independent).
+The composition of the board on December 31th, 2020 is: Christophe Dupont-Madinier (Chairman - Independent), Olivier Mariée (Vice-Chairman - AXA Internal member), Marc Audrin (Director - AXA Internal member), Mirjam Bamberger (Director ("administratrice-déléguée" - AXA Internal member), Jean Malhomme (Director - AXA Internal member) and Aude Lemogne (Director - Independent).

-The Company has an Executive Committee and an Audit Committee which have the power to provide opinions, recommendations or propositions to the Boa8rd regarding important matters for the Company.
+The Company has an Executive Committee and an Audit Committee which have the power to provide opinions, recommendations or propositions to the Board regarding important matters for the Company.